pinohu/DYNASTY/empire-bible/volume-vi-family-governance/book-11-family-business-governance/chapter-31-family-council-operations.md

 #### The Role of the Facilitator

-The Family Council [Primary Principal Name] serves as Chair with final authority, but facilitation can rotate or be assigned to a neutral party for sensitive discussions.
+The Family Council Chimenime Xavier serves as Chair with final authority, but facilitation can rotate or be assigned to a neutral party for sensitive discussions.
 Effective facilitation ensures:
 - All voices are heard
 - Discussions stay on topic
 - Decisions are reached efficiently